adamhcj/pipstory/README.md

 You will need to clone repo and add it as flutter project.<br>
 Game inspired by pokemon and maplestory<br>
-maplestory sound effects used: jumping sound, background music (login screen music from maplestory)<br>
+maplestory sound effects used: jumping sound, looting sound, background music (login screen music from maplestory)<br>
-pokemon sound effects used: piplup attack sound<br>
+pokemon sound effects used: piplup sounds<br>
 </p>

 <br>